 Some CHFS History

 I thought, just for fun, you might like to see the very first announcement we put out about Crossing Hedgerows Sanctuary.
 Doug Pierce invited me to share his vending table at the Ann Arbor Pagan Pride Day in 2018, and I handed out these flyers to folks.
 Doug had already agreed to be on the CHFS board with the Cavanaughs if we thought there would be enough interest from the community.
-I also gathered contact information from people ...
+I also gathered ...

 Season of Imbolc

 Last week this bird's nest was full of snow.
 This week the snow is melting fast.
 And a couple of days ago when I stepped out onto the back patio, I saw the biggest fattest robin I have ever seen.
-Imbolc gives us the promise of springtime as the light continues to grow.
-Blessings from the Sanctuary,JeanPhoto by Brennah Cavanaugh
+Imbolc gives us the promise of springtime as the light continues to grow. bird's nest with a large mound of snow in it - photo by Brennah Cavanaugh Blessings from the Sanctuary, Jean Phot

 Building an Institution